 - 1st Place IBJJF Pan Championship (2002 purple, 2003, 2006 brown)

 2014 – stripped of the title after positive PEDs Test.

 Favorite Position/Technique: Triangle/Open Guard.

 Braulio Estima Biography

-Braulio Estima was born in 1980 in the city of Recife, State of Permanbuco – Brazil.
-He initiated in the world of martial arts as a child when he was 9 years of age, training in Judo, however, In June 1990 a tragic bike accident brought his coache’s life to an end, and Braulio Stopped training all together.
-He regained his interest in 1996 when he was 16 years old, through his old Judo buddy Fernando Cavalcanti who was by then training Jiu Jitsu.
-The first gym were Braulio Estima started his Jiu Jitsu tuition was called “Free Style” and the classes were taught by a brown belt called Charles dos Anjos (who later became a respected Royce Gracie Black Belt who teaches in the USA), dos Anjos awarded Braulio his first belt (blue) after Estima won 5 major junior titles in a row.
+Braulio Estima was born on June 10, 1980, in the city of Recife, State of Pernambuco – Brazil.
+He was initiated in the world of martial arts as a child when he was 9 years of age, training in Judo, however, In June 1990 a tragic bike accident brought his coach’s life to an end, and Braulio Stopped training altogether.
+He regained his interest in 1996 when he was 16 years old, through his old Judo buddy Fernando Cavalcanti who was by then training Jiu-Jitsu.
+The first gym where Braulio Estima started his Jiu-Jitsu tuition was called “Free Style” and the classes were taught by a brown belt called Charles dos Anjos (who later became a respected Royce Gracie Black Belt who teaches in the USA), dos Anjos awarded Braulio his first belt (blue) after Estima won 5 major junior titles in a row.